wp-plugins/searchekko/readme.txt

 == Description ==

-[SearchEkko](http://www.searchekko.com) is like a "related articles" widget, but it only displays to visitors who arrive from a search engine.
-It then uses their individual search queries to identify and present the best-matching posts on your site.
+[SearchEkko](http://www.searchekko.com) is like a "related posts" widget for your blog, but it's only visible to readers who arrive from a search engine.
+It uses each visitor's search query to find the best-matching pages on your site.

 For example, imagine that a user searches "new cars" at Google, and one of your posts shows up as a top hit.
 They then click the link and arrive at your site.
 The SearchEkko widget notices that the visitor arrived from a search engine, and that their query was "new cars".
 It then finds all the best pages on your site for that query, and presents them to the user.